 -Our Office Broker (Manager)-Marques Buck

 –Inspection Companies – As the Buyer, you are afforded the option to incorporate an Inspection Contingency into our offer.
 I strongly suggest that at minimum you have the Home, Pest, & Roof inspections performed.
 All inspections are typically a cost to the Buyer, however, some homeowners may have performed their own inspections prior to listing their home for sale.
-Because each home that we tour will have different characteristics & different types of deferred maintenance, different types of inspections may be needed form one house to the next.
+Because each home that we tour will have different characteristics & different types of deferred maintenance, different types of inspections may be needed from one house to the next.
 I have worked with several different companies & independent contractors who have performed inspections for both Buyers & Sellers.
 I have listed a few referrals below.
 Once we have an offer accepted and reach the point to order our inspections, we will discuss what inspections you would like to have done & your options to determine the best course of action.

 HomeGuard-Home, Roof, Pest, & Home Warranty

 There will also be homes where one company to service multiple inspections could be a better option for us.
-I have found HomeGaurd to be the most thorough in their inspections and what I like most about them is that they will go over the findings (with pictures) in-person with you at the time of inspection.
+I have found HomeGuard to be thorough in their inspections and what I like most about them is that they will go over the findings (with pictures) in-person with you at the time of inspection.
 This allows you to ask the inspector any questions or concerns that you may have about what they found.
 With that said, their inspection fee can be slightly higher than other companies.
-Something else to keep in-mind when using HomeGaurd is that their estimated cost for items needing repair tends to be much higher than what other contractors or licensed professionals will charge.
+Something else to keep in-mind when using HomeGuard is that their estimated cost for items needing repair tends to be higher than what other contractors or licensed professionals will charge.

 Russo’s Chimney Sweep